 Click the file link and then you will get a new window with options, select ”edit” and add the code in that file.
 Don’t forget to save the file after before closing the window.

-There is another solution with php.ini file, but it’s only available for the PHP version 5 and higher.
-So, make sure that you have a new PHP version, then login to your cPanel account, and open the file editor, or use an FTP client such as Filezilla.
+There is another solution with the php.ini file, but it’s only available for the PHP version 5 and higher.
+So, make sure that you have a new PHP version, then login to you cPanel account, and open the file editor, or use an FTP client such as Filezilla.

 Next, locate the file php.ini and click the ”edit” icon at the top of your window.
 We simply want to edit that file and change the default memory size there.
 So, use any text editor and when you have the file content click on (Ctrl+F) to find this line: